Messina Hof

 Messina Hof is a Texas-based winery that was founded by Merrill and Paul Bonarrigo in 1977, making it the third oldest winery in the state.
 The winery's name is derived from Messina, Sicily, and Hof, Germany, from where the families of Paul and Merrill Bonarrigo originate.

 Overview

 Messina Hof produces 250000 gal of wine which is distributed over ten states and four countries from their vineyard which covers more than 250 acre at over 3700 ft in elevation.
 The vineyard grows Black Spanish, Pinot Grigio Sagrantino, and Sangiovese grapes which are all suited to the local climate, which is similar to the European wine making region of Burgundy.

-Label Controversy

-The label of Messina Hof's Tex-Zin wine was designed by Texan artist Emma Stark, and depicted children in a vineyard.
-The piece was criticized because of the shape of a "fold in the middle child's clothing".
-The fold would be covered by vine leaves in later productions of the wine.